chrishumboldt/Rocket-Button/README.md

 ```

 #### Defaults
-You can also overwrite the component selector option globally by altering the Rocket defaults.
+You can also overwrite the module selector option globally by altering the Rocket defaults.
 To do so reference the defaults object property, for example:

 ```javascript
 Rocket.defaults.button.dropdown.selector = '.new-button-class';
 ```

 ## Rocket Tools
-If you are using this component in conjunction with [Rocket Tools](https://github.com/chrishumboldt/Rocket-Tools), then **always** load the Rocket Tools library first.
-This component extends that library when detected.
+If you are using this module in conjunction with [Rocket Tools](https://github.com/chrishumboldt/Rocket-Tools), then **always** load the Rocket Tools library first.
+This module extends that library when detected.

 ## Buttonplate Deprecated
 The original library, Buttonplate, has been deprecated.
 The entire Webplate project is being refactored and rebranded with a new development philosophy.
 Buttonplate will be maintained only with bug fixes under the **buttonplate** branch.